rccorreia/70-480-microsoft-certification/html5/elements-tags/meta.md

 This attribute contains the value for the http-equiv or name attribute, depending on which is used.
 So it holds the content for the meta information informed before.

 ### Http-equiv

+Defines a pragma directive.
+The attribute is named http-equiv(alent) because all the allowed values are names of particular HTTP headers:

+* "content-security-policy":

+  Allows page authors to define a content policy for the current page.
+Content policies mostly specify allowed server origins and script endpoints which help guard against cross-site scripting attacks.

+* "refresh":

+  This instruction specifies:
+    * The number of seconds until the page should be reloaded - only if the content attribute contains a positive integer.

+    * The number of seconds until the page should redirect to another - only if the content attribute contains a positive integer followed by the string ';url=', and a valid URL.

+### name

+This attribute defines the name of a piece of document-level metadata.
+It should not be set if one of the attributes itemprop, http-equiv or charset is also set.

+There is a several possible values, that can be seen [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta), on "name" section.